 According to promise >> Promise of His rest –

-These are two promises: the time is near and those who read the Book of
+There are two promises in this verse: (1) the time is near, and (2) those who read

-Book of Revelation and understand it, for there is no blessing in reading the
+we read this book in an attitude of prayer, but there is no blessing in reading the

-overall remains ignorant about the meaning of this book of prophecies and the
+overall remains ignorant of its meaning and the

 Rev 1-4